arctouch-viniciusmoraes/esl-flearnco/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-The app is ready to be deployed!

 ## Live app

-Continuous static deploys on [Netlify](http://link.to.netlify).
+Continuous static deploys on [Netlify](https://flearnco.netlify.app/).